FaisalBinAhmed/MVGFahrinfo/README.md

 ### Limitations

 Currently, the app only handles ASCII or 1 byte UTF-8 character input.
-If you are searching a station with non-ascii characters (i.e. ö,ß etc.) in its name, the app will ignore the input.
+If you are searching a station with non-ASCII characters (i.e. "ö", "ß" etc.) in its name, the app will ignore the input.
 Please type the closest characters & scroll a bit down to select the station from the list (this will be fixed at a later version.)